-Mohamed Sanu’s Emergence A Bright Spot In Patriots’ Loss To Ravens
+NESN

 In an unusual move for a Patriots offense that typically deploys a varied array of formations and packages, New England spent nearly all of Sunday night’s game in “11” personnel (one running back, one tight end, three receivers), which resulted in a drastic uptick in playing time for Sanu.

-Sanu and Julian Edelman were on the field for every one of the Patriots’ 67 offensive snaps.
+Sanu and Edelman were on the field for every one of the Patriots’ 67 offensive snaps.
 Phillip Dorsett missed one due to injury but quickly returned.
 Sanu, who played just over half of New England’s snaps (53.6 percent) in his first game with the team, was prepared and excited for the heavy workload.

 “We’re in pretty good shape,” said Sanu, who tied his career highs for targets and catches in the loss.
 “We knew what we were getting into, and we knew what to expect.
 This was the kind of game that you want to play in as an athlete — big-time games.
 Rise up to the competition.
 You want those kinds of moments, but we have got to make the kind of plays in order to get the win, and we didn’t do that today.”